strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 import { BaseHeaderLayout, ContentLayout } from '@strapi/design-system/Layout';
 ```

 First, we import every hooks from React that we'll need for this to work.
-We import the function to get the task count we created just before and then we import every Design system component we'll need.
+We import the function to get the task count we created just before and then we import every Design system components we'll need.

 ```js
 const [taskCount, setTaskCount] = useState(0);